amykv/simple-chatty-bot/README.md

 # simple-chatty-bot
 Hyperskill from JetBrains Academy.
-Basic bot with Kotlin fundamentals
+Basic bot with Kotlin fundamentals.
+Project is complete.